Nabsteur/Simon-Game-Javascript/README.md

 # Simon-Game-Javascript
-Simon Game using Javascript - jQuery
+Simon Game using Javascript and jQuery